 Drive from Ahmedabad to Dwarka – 8 hour Journey

 As the major tourist places to see in Gujarat are literally miles apart and a drive is the best way to travel unless you take a train.
 Trains are usually booked & full almost 2 months in advance.
 I tried & failed to get a train so we decided on a cab to drive us through the state.
 The drive from Ahmedabad airport to Dwarka will take approximately 8 hours without any breaks, which is impossible to imagine.
-Road trips are best enjoyed with tea breaks & lunch to enjoy local cuisine.
+Road trips are best enjoyed with tea breaks & lunch to enjoy the local cuisine.

 The route will take you through the state’s countryside and various cities you’ve heard only here & there.
 The route includes a pass-through Rajkot which is known for automobiles & Gandhi’s childhood schooling.
 If you’re a Gandhi fan, make a detour to the school-turned-memorial else proceed on the journey.
 Enjoy the famous kathiyawadi meal of the region when here.